Dual curvature measures for log-concave functions

 In the seminal work \cite{MR3573332}, Huang-Lutwak-Yang-Zhang (Huang-LYZ), for the first time, revealed the fundamental geometric measures, duals of Federer's curvature measures, called \emph{dual curvature measures}, in the dual Brunn-Minkowski theory.
 These measures were obtained through ``differentiating'' \emph{dual quermassintegrals} which are central in the dual theory.
 They have led to many natural open problems and quickly attracted much attention.
 Details on this will be provided below.

 It is well-known that the set of convex bodies can be embedded in the set of upper semi-continuous log-concave functions via their characteristic functions.
-It is the aim of this work to introduce the functional version of dual curvature measures through the machinery of the theory of functions of bounded anisotropic weighted variation and to study their characterization problem (generally known as \emph{Minkowski problems}).
+This work aims to introduce the functional version of dual curvature measures through the machinery of the theory of functions of bounded anisotropic weighted variation and to study their characterization problem (generally known as \emph{Minkowski problems}).
 It is worth pointing out that, by picking proper weight functions, functional versions of many other geometric measures can be introduced in this fashion.
 However, this will not be explored in this work.

-In the past few decades (even more so in the last decade), interest in log-concave functions have grown considerably, much of it motivated by their counterparts in the theory of convex bodies.
+In the past few decades (even more so in the last decade), interest in log-concave functions has grown considerably, much of it motivated by their counterparts in the theory of convex bodies.
 Perhaps the first such breakthrough and by now a well-known result is the Pr\'{e}kopa-Leindler inequality: For any nonnegative integrable functions $f, g$ on $\rn$ and their sup-convolution $(1-\lambda)\cdot f\oplus \lambda\cdot g$ given by

 where $0<\lambda<1$, one has the following inequality regarding their $\L^1$ norms,

 The Pr\'{e}kopa-Leinder inequality is the functional (and equivalent) version of the celebrated Brunn-Minkowski inequality,